khippert5/react-intl-phone3/README.md

 ```

-Best use case for autoCountry:
+Best use case for autoSelectCountry:
 ```
 autoSelectCountry={false}
 autoFormat={false}